ahmedabdullayev/salary-cli-v2/README.md

 - Laravel Excel

 ### How to use?
-Install my app, go to console, run command: **php artisan start:command** Then input a year(for example: **2022**), write **yes** And finnaly you are going to get xlsx file with salary dates in **storage/app/salaries** folder
+Install my app, open console, run command: **php artisan start:command** Then input a year(for example: **2022**), write **yes** And finnaly you are going to get xlsx file with salary dates in **storage/app/salaries** folder